GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/2=Legendary Spells (30) .md

 If you have the foe grappled or the spellcheck is a critical success, the necrotic attack gains a bonus equal to the spell's tier for the purpose of inflicting a critical hit.

-**At Higher Tiers**: The benefits of casting the spell at higher levels is noted above.
+**At Higher Tiers**: For each tier beyond minimum, the necrotic attack gains a +1 bonus for the purpose of determining if the attackl is a critical hit.

 **Critical Failure**: You have invoked a very angry power.
 A necrotic attack is inflicted against you with a bonus equal to the spell's tier.
 If it was a critical hit or would qualify to damage armor- it instead inflicts a radiant attack as well..